John Chard: Rorke's Drift

 Chard's group arrived on 19 January and set up camp near the crossing.
-On the morning of 22 January, he received an order that his sappers were required at Isandlwana 10 mi to the east, where Chelmsford had set up an advanced camp for his main invasion column which had marched into Zulu territory two weeks before.
-However, when he arrived Chard was informed that only his men were required and that he should return to Rorke's Drift.
+On the morning of 22 January, he received an order that his sappers were required at Isandlwana 10 mi to the east, where Chelmsford had set up an advanced camp for his main invasion column, which had marched into Zulu territory two weeks before.
+However, when he arrived, Chard was informed that only his men were required and that he should return to Rorke's Drift.
 While at Isandlwana, Chard had witnessed a Zulu army approaching the camp in the distance and upon his return to the Drift at about 1 pm, he informed Spalding of the situation.

-Spalding decided to depart the Drift to hurry British reinforcements en route from Helpmekaar, but before he left, he checked a copy of the Army List which confirmed that Chard was senior to Bromhead.
+Spalding decided to depart the Drift to hurry British reinforcements en route from Helpmekaar, but before he left, he checked a copy of the Army List, which confirmed that Chard was senior to Bromhead.
 Therefore, Chard, a "notoriously relaxed" man with no combat experience, was unexpectedly placed in command of the small garrison.

-Unconcerned by the presence of the Zulus nearby, Chard returned to his tent by the river crossing, but he was soon after disturbed by two NNC officers on horseback who informed him that the camp at Isandlwana had been overwhelmed and annihilated by the Zulus.
+Unconcerned by the presence of the Zulus nearby, Chard returned to his tent by the river crossing.
+He was soon after disturbed by two NNC officers on horseback who informed him that the camp at Isandlwana had been overwhelmed and annihilated by the Zulus.

 Returning to the station, Chard found Bromhead and Assistant Commissary James Dalton had already instructed the troops to use mealie bags to construct a defensive perimeter between the storehouse and hospital.
 Chard consented and by 4 pm the hastily constructed perimeter was complete.
 Soon afterwards, the Zulu impi, which contained some 3,000–4,000 men, was sighted advancing on their position.
 This caused the NNC troops to panic and desert the station, reducing the number of defenders from around 350 to approximately 140 (including 30 sick and wounded).
 Chard immediately ordered an additional barricade of biscuit boxes to be built across the inner perimeter to provide a smaller fall-back area should the Zulus overwhelm a part of the thinly manned perimeter.